samarabbas/temporal-documentation-legacy/docs/04_glossary.md

 ### Workflow ID
 A unique identifier for a *Workflow Execution*.
-Temporal guarantees the uniqueness of an ID within a domain.
+Temporal guarantees the uniqueness of an ID within a namespace.
 An attempt to start a *Workflow* with a duplicate ID results in an **already started** error.

 ### Workflow Task